Louffy/node2vec-spark/README.md

 # node2vec on spark

-This library is a implementation using scala for running on spark of *node2vec* as described in the paper:
+This library  is refactor and optimization based on https://github.com/aditya-grover/node2vec/tree/master/node2vec_spark This library is a implementation using scala for running on spark of *node2vec* as described in the paper:
 > node2vec: Scalable Feature Learning for Networks.
 > Aditya Grover and Jure Leskovec.
 > Knowledge Discovery and Data Mining, 2016.
 > <Insert paper link>

-This library  is refactor and optimization based on https://github.com/aditya-grover/node2vec/tree/master/node2vec_spark

 The *node2vec* algorithm learns continuous representations for nodes in any (un)directed, (un)weighted graph.
-Please check the [project page](https://snap.stanford.edu/node2vec/) for more details.

 ### Building node2vec_spark